-Through business examples we will show the ways companies manage transitional conditions and unimaginable futures, including the case of Maersk (shipping and logistics), the case of Lotto Sport (fashion industry), and the case of branding business anthropology across all sectors.
+Through business examples, we will show the ways companies manage transitional conditions and unimaginable futures, using a case from the logistics industries, and the case of branding business anthropology across all sectors.

-We will discuss implications for the future by exploring how business anthropology contributes scope and rigor to innovation in business of different industries/sectors.
+We will discuss implications for the future by exploring how business anthropology contributes scope and rigour to innovation in the business of different industries/sectors.
 A growing knowledge-commons of business anthropology practices globally can help businesses become future-proofed.

 Allegra Pochtler, TraceMap, Berlin, Germany